maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 min, max
 ```

-A plot block must contain at least one curve or point.
+A plot block must contain one equation.